Administrative Policies and Procedures Manual - Policy 2160: Outdoor Vendors

 Revised: 10-26-1994, 01-01-2001, 01-21-2003, 08-01-2006, 02-01-2007

 Street-side sales of specialty and hand-crafted items are an integral aspect of southwest culture and can contribute to the social and cultural environment of the campus.
 However, the presence of unregulated outdoor vendors on The University of New Mexico campus impinges on and degrades the educational environment and the process of higher education.
-In addition, such unregulated vending mars the beauty and tranquillity of the campus and contributes to unnecessary congestion, noise, and trash.
+In addition, such unregulated vending mars the beauty and tranquility of the campus and contributes to unnecessary congestion, noise, and trash.
 Commercial vendors do not have the right to use University property free of charge.

 The purposes of this policy are to allow for outdoor vending, but in a controlled manner that: